esun74/bingo/README.md

 # bingo

-This is made as an attempt to effortlessly win at speed bingo
+An attempt to effortlessly win at speed bingo